sensible-hq/sensible-docs/readme-sync/v0/integrations/2000 - zapier/2000 - zapier-tutorial-2.md

 Zap 1: Extract emailed 1040 doc with Sensible
 ---

-See the following steps to configure the template for [Zap 1](https://zapier.com/shared/8b6d4d1533e3d53da8a8ca15fa6243084f5db1a9).
+See the following steps to configure Zap 1

 [block:embed]
 {